cesarvr/blog/content/post/istio-2.md

     command: ['sh', '-c', 'echo Hello World 2 && sleep 3600']
 ```

 We are going to replace the *proxy* container with our service running our application, but first let setup the traffic for this application.
-But before we continue we need to send some traffic towards this pod.

-## Sending Traffic
+## Exposing Server Ports

 We add the port 8087 (the [same port](https://gist.github.com/cesarvr/cecaf693a17b6f09b9eb3f5d38f33165#file-my-pod-yml-L11) the python server running inside the container is using) entry to our *web* container, this way the pod will accept incoming communication and pass it to the server: